AdvantageCommunity/.github/profile/README.md

 **Submit a Pull Request:** Go to the original repository on GitHub and click on the "Pull Request" button.
 Provide a descriptive title and explanation of your changes.
 Once submitted, your pull request will be reviewed by the project maintainers.

+### Acknowledgments
+We would like to express our gratitude to all the contributors and members of the AdVantage Community.
+Your passion, dedication, and contributions are what make this community thrive.

+Thank you for being a part of the AdVantage Community!
+Happy contributing!